Denver dumped on, Cheyenne crushed as blizzard slams Colorado and Wyoming

 The Cheyenne office noted that conditions had aligned “perfectly” for heavy snow in its vicinity, because of moisture feeds from the Pacific Ocean and the Gulf of Mexico drawn into the area and then forced up the mountain slopes, where the air cooled and dumped copious amounts of snow.

-Conditions are forecast to gradually improve in Wyoming and western Nebraska by around 6 p.m. local time.
+Conditions are forecast to gradually improve in Wyoming and western Nebraska by about 6 p.m. local time.

 Severe thunderstorms and tornadoes in the Texas Panhandle